bartszulc-qa/blog/_posts/2014-11-16-behavior-driven-development-epilogue.md

 Once you and your team are happy with where the things are going.
 Scenarios that are being created are getting better.
 Business and developers have less problems communicating with each other.
 Everyone is engaged.

 Employ tools.
 Choose the ones not only you are happy to use, but also developers are.
-Don't forget that Behaviours should be used to Drive Development.
+Don't forget that Behaviors should be used to Drive Development.

 Encourage developers to implement the glue code on their own.
 They should update it as they go with feature implementation.
-Make sure their actions are synchronized with Behaviours.
+Make sure their actions are synchronized with Behaviors.
 They react to changes in Features checks results.

 You will need to constantly remind everyone BDD is a two part process.
-We did the first part, we have Behaviours.
-Now use these Behaviours to implement the right software!
+We did the first part, we have Behaviors.
+Now use these Behaviors to implement the right software!

 ## Improve

-Seeing how well developers work on Behaviours.
+Seeing how well developers work on Behaviors.
 How they drive their actions by what is written, implement glue code, and react to changes in results.
 You may want to improve a little.

 Why not implement Acceptance Test Driven Development?